We will be adding to this section on a regular basis. Please enjoy these recent interviews :

 It was a fantastic show and Norda really enjoyed chatting to them.
 Huge thanks to Geoff and Adrian!

-A HUGE thank you again to Jon Kirkman from Classic Rock Radio UK for his fantastic interview today with Norda.
+A HUGE thank you again to Jon Kirkman from Classic Rock Radio UK for his great interview today with Norda.

 It was a wonderful chat AND listeners were also treated to hearing one of the new tracks off the CD that Norda’s currently working on which will be released at the end of this year.